12. A Fiscal Theory of the Price Level#

 ϕ = 0.9

-This lecture fiscal theory of the price level with adaptive expectations describes an “adaptive expectations” version of Cagan’s model.
+Another lecture monetarist theory of price levels with adaptive expectations describes an “adaptive expectations” version of Cagan’s model.

 The dynamics become more complicated and so does the algebra.